Jolomi-Tosanwumi/Unit_1_WQU/README.md

-This repo contains my unit 1 projects in Worldquant University
+This repo contains my unit 1 mini-projects in Worldquant University

 * ip.ipynb is my project on functional programming with python in Worldquant University
 * vc.ipynb is my project on object oriented programming with python in Worldquant University